 1. Kabocha Squash

 I’m most excited about sharing this particular ingredient with you!
 My beautiful Japanese mom raised us on steamed kabocha squash.
-Full of antioxidants like beta-carotene and vitamin C as well as iron and fiber, this delicious, rich and sweet squash that tastes like chestnuts and rich pumpkin is the cover star of my new book, Clean Green Eats (Harper Wave, 2015), and it’s about to become one of the most popular ingredients this season.
+Full of antioxidants like beta-carotene and vitamin C as well as iron and fiber, this delicious, rich and sweet squash that tastes like chestnuts and rich pumpkin is the cover star of my book, Clean Green Eats (Harper Wave, 2015), and it’s about to become one of the most popular ingredients this season.
 Slice it thin, roast it with a little olive oil and sea salt and toss it into your favorite fall soup.

 Part of the ginger family, turmeric root is available at health-food markets and is a powerful detoxifier.
 Commonly used in traditional Chinese and Ayurvedic medicine for its anti-inflammatory power, it’s packed with manganese, iron, vitamin B6 and fiber.
 Grate this root into your grain salads, soups, eggs and stir-fries.
 Sprinkle a little on roasted nuts, popcorn or pasta for an anti-inflammatory punch.